 In 2005, the award was named in honor of Ben Bradlee, who served as Executive Editor of The Washington Post from 1968 to 1991.

 Nominations will only be accepted through the online form.
-The deadline to submit a 2014 nomination is 5 pm Wednesday, October 15, 2014.
-Submit your nomination here.
+The deadline to submit a 2014 nomination was 5 pm Wednesday, October 15, 2014.

 The Denver Post2012